team-lunch-app/lunch-app/documentation/api/restaurants.md

 Randomly selects one restaurant.

 ### Request
 Optional filter settings can be provided as an object in the request body.
-The object should contain the properties `type` and `categories`, though, if one of them or neither is provided, their values are defaulted to values described below.
+The object should contain the properties `type` and `categories`, though, if only one or neither is provided, their values are defaulted to values described below.

 In full, the request body should have the following shape:
 ```js